rokgm/Chess-App/README.md

     - **MSVC** (Microsoft Visual Studio 2022 (MSVC 14.38.33130)),
     - **g++** with C++ 17  support (gcc 11.4.0).
 - SFML, spdlog and SFML's Linux dependencies are automatically installed with this CMake configuration.
-- If SFML's Linux dependencies aren't installed automatically, run `install_SFML_linux_dependencies.sh` manually.
-If there is a problem with `ft2build.h`, include directory `/usr/include/freetype` or `/usr/include/freetype2`.
+    - SFML Dependencies: If there is a problem with `ft2build.h`, add directories `/usr/include/freetype` or `/usr/include/freetype2` to $PATH.

 ## Build
+#### On windows set up MSVC environment:
+- Open a terminal and run: `call <path to vcvarsall.bat> x64 && cmd`.
+For example run: `call "C:\Program Files\Microsoft Visual Studio\2022\Community\VC\Auxiliary\Build\vcvarsall.bat" x64 && cmd`.

+- Alternatively, this can also be set up through the Visual Studio Developer Command Prompt:
+    - Open the x64 Native Tools Command Prompt.
+Ensure the environment is initialized for 'x64'.
+If not, run `vcvarsall.bat x64`.

+Verify that the environment is set up by calling `cl` (MSVC compiler).

+#### Build with CMake:
-- Run CMake configure: `cmake --preset Release/Debug`.
+- Run configure: `cmake --preset Release/Debug`.
-- Run build: `cmake --build --preset Release/Debug`.
-Optionally add `--parallel 10` for parallel build; change number to desired number of jobs.
+- Run build: `cmake --build --preset Release/Debug --parallel`.
-- Or additionally use VS Code CMake extensions.
-Setup so the preset is used.

-This applies to all build configurations (Debug, Release).
+**This applies to all build configurations** (Debug, Release).
 - Warnings are treated as errors.
 - Warning levels are increased (see CMakeLists.txt for compile flags).

-## Developing on Windows
-- Using **VS Code**, open VS Code with `scripts/msvc_env.bat` to setup the correct environment for MSVC.
-Or compile through `Visual Studio Developer Command Prompt`.
-Set up for x64.

 ## Contributing
-- Make a branch with name that summaries what will be implemented and then make a merge request to version2.
 - Use camel case.
 - Use **`.clang-format`** to format code.
 - Set auto format on.